mx2913/funkwhale/docs/user_documentation/accounts/index.md

 # Your account

 Your Funkwhale account is the key to your Funkwhale experience.
-Creating an account on a pod gives you the ability to upload content, follow channels, and listen to audio.
+Creating an account on a {term}`pod` gives you the ability to upload content, follow channels, and listen to audio.

 Follow the guides in this section to manage your Funkwhale account.